This post may contain affiliate links. Please read my Privacy Policy.

 Ingredients

-Thai Red Curry Paste - I use Thai Kitchen brand of red curry paste.
+Thai Red Curry Paste - I use the Thai Kitchen brand of red curry paste.
 While some red curry pastes have fish oil, Thai Kitchen does not.
 I find this in the Asian section of my local Kroger store in a small jar.

 Tofu - Tofu comes in different levels of firmness.
 I always recommend using extra firm tofu.
 Before marinating the tofu cubes, you will need to press out water.

 Vegetables - I use just about any vegetable when making this dish.
 Sometimes it is specific veggies I have bought just for red curry.
-Other times I use extra veggies I have in the refrigerator.
+Other times I use extra veggies, I have in the refrigerator.

 Here is a quick guide with suggestions on how to prepare different veggies.
 If you are using: